 Professor Komro is a social and behavioral epidemiologist focused on promoting child and adolescent health and reducing health disparities driven by racial and economic inequities.
 For over 25 years, she has led NIH-funded group-randomized trials to study family, school, community, and policy solutions to protect youth from risks associated with alcohol and drug use.
 She has also led legal epidemiology research, including natural experiments, to study health effects of state laws related to family economic security.
 NIH has continually funded her research since the 1990s and she has published in the leading public health, prevention science, preventive medicine, addiction and health behavior journals.
 Prof Komro's research has been highlighted by the National Institutes of Health and National Academies of Sciences.

-Her meaningful and humbling experiences partnering with many diverse families, schools and communities have fueled her passion for addressing fundamental determinants of health.
-She is excited to share her knowledge, skills and passion with those dedicated to finding solutions through innovation and strong science to inform health-promoting policy action.
+Her meaningful and humbling experiences partnering with many diverse families, schools, and communities have fueled her passion for addressing fundamental determinants of health.
+She is excited to share her knowledge, skills and passion with those dedicated to finding solutions through innovation and strong science to inform health-promoting community and policy action.